korlibs/korge-fleks/README.md

 - Numbers (Int, Float, Double, enum class)
 - Entity (value class)
 - ConfigId (Identifier for static entity configuration which is loaded from assets)
-- Invokable (lambda function with world, entity, config parameters)
+- Invokable (lambda function with world, entity, configId parameters)

 and sets of those in Lists and Maps.
 For simplicity all those properties shall be independent of any Korge-specific complex classes.
-Components shall not contain any Korge-related complex objects like `Views`, `Image`, `Camera`, etc. Where it makes sense a type can be taken over from Korge as it is done with the `Easing` enum class for the _Animation system_.
+Components shall not contain any Korge-related complex objects like `Views`, `Image`, `Camera`, etc.
+Where it makes sense a type can be taken over from Korge as it is done with the `Easing` enum class for the _Animation system_.

 ... to be continued